lupeboy2/luparnet/README.md

 ```[4,4,2]```

 ## Activation Functions
+The activation function defines the output of a given neuron or node within
+the network.

 | Function      | String        | Range |
 |:-------------:|:-------------:|:-----:|
 | Sigmoid       | "sigmoid"     |  (0,1) |
 | Arc Tangent   | "arctan"      |  (−π/2,π/2) |
 | SoftPlus      | "softplus"    |  (0,∞) |